All Share (J203) = 120 870

 Trading Platforms

-Traders that want access to the market in more than one way would benefit from platforms that provide many possibilities.
-For example, most online forex brokers provide customers access to various trading platforms, including web, desktop, and mobile apps.
+Traders who want access to the market in more than one way would benefit from platforms that provide many possibilities.
+For example, most online forex brokers provide customers with access to various trading platforms, including web, desktop, and mobile apps.

 Customer Support